Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 4.l Test the new method by adding a for-each loop to the draw function, where move is called on each element of the array of Circles.

+4.m OPTIONAL: Add a new class that draws something more complicated than a circle.
+It too should have a constructor, display and a move method.
+See if you can make it behave in roughly the same way as the circles.

 ---

 ## Task 5: Debugging